Wells, Somerset: Geography

 Wells lies at the foot of the southern escarpment of the Mendip Hills where they meet the Somerset Levels.
 The hills are largely made of carboniferous limestone, which is quarried at several nearby sites.
-In the 1960s, the tallest mast in the region, the Mendip UHF television transmitter, was installed on Pen Hill above Wells, approximately 2 mi from the centre of the city.
+In the 1960s, the Mendip television transmitter, was installed on Pen Hill above Wells, approximately 2 mi from the centre of the city.

 Streams passing through caves on the Mendip Hills, including Thrupe Lane Swallet and Viaduct Sink (approximately 5 km east of the city), emerge at Saint Andrew's Well in the garden of the Bishop's Palace, from where the water fills the moat around the Palace and then flows into Keward Brook, which carries it for approximately a mile west to the point where the brook joins the River Sheppey in the village of Coxley.